rachanahegde/bobakitty-ecommerce-app/README.md

 # Ecommerce Website for Bubble Tea & Cat Café
+I built this eCommerce website for a cat café where people can spend time petting cats and drinking bubble tea.

 A bubble tea kitty café eCommerce website built with React with Vite, Tailwind, MySQL, and Node.
 Features include responsive layout; product listings, shopping cart, and checkout process; and user account functionality with authentication.

 ## Tech Stack